Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Experiments

 \subsection{Network predictions, explanations and motivating example}

-We evaluate the network performance and discuss the application of the explanation methods for both network architectures.
-Aside from the learning rate $l$ with ($l_{\text{CNN}} = 0.001$), we maintain comparability to \citet{Labe_2021} by fixing a similar set of the hyperparameters and the fuzzy classification setup for the MLP and the CNN during training.
-Here we use the regression part of the fuzzy classification only as a performance measure (see Appendix \ref{app:b1}).
-Following the training and testing (Section \ref{sec:network}), both the MLP and the CNN have a similar performance compared to the primary publication (Figure 3c in \citet{Labe_2021}).
-While the CNN slightly outperforms the MLP in terms of $RMSE$ (see Figure \ref{fig:ModelResults}), the classification accuracy of both networks agrees within error bounds (see Appendix \ref{app:b1} for detailed performance discussion).
-This ensures that evaluation score differences between the MLP and the CNN are not caused by differences in network accuracy.
+In the following, we evaluate the network performance and discuss the application of the explanation methods for both network architectures.
+To ensure comparability between networks and comparability to our case study \citet{Labe_2021}, we use a similar set of hyperparameters for the MLP and the CNN during training.
+A detailed performance discussion is provided in Appendix \ref{app:b1}.
+The achieved similar performance ensures that XAI evaluation score differences between the MLP and the CNN are not caused by differences in network accuracy.

-We calculate the explanation maps for all temperature maps, that were correctly predicted (see Appendix \ref{app:b1} for details).
-All XAI methods presented in Section \ref{sec:XAI} are applied to explain the predictions of both MLP and CNN.
-Note that the composite rule of LRP converges to the LRP-$z$ rule for the MLP model due to its dense layer architecture \citep{Montavon2019}.
-For NoiseGrad, SmoothGrad and FusionGrad, we use the Gradient method as the baseline explanation method.
-Explanation maps of all XAI methods and for both networks are shown exemplary for the year $2035$ in Figures \ref{fig:XAImlp} and \ref{fig:XAIcnn}.
+After training and performance evaluation, we explain all correctly predicted temperature maps in the training, validation, and test samples (see Appendix \ref{app:b1} for details).
+These explanations are most often subject to further research on physical phenomena learned by the network \citep{Barnes2020,Labe_2021,Barnes2021,Labe2022}.
+We apply all XAI methods presented in Section \ref{sec:XAI} to both networks with the exception of the composite rule of LRP, converging to the LRP-$z$ rule for the MLP model due to its dense layer architecture \citep{Montavon2019}.
+The corresponding explanation maps across all XAI methods and for both networks are displayed in Figures \ref{fig:XAImlp} and \ref{fig:XAIcnn}.
+Despite explaining the same network predictions, different methods assign different relevance values to the same areas, revealing the disagreement problem in XAI \citep{krishna2022}.

-To motivate the application of XAI evaluation, we show that different XAI methods can provide different relevances. \citet{Labe_2021} showed that the cooling patch in the North Atlantic (NA) contributes to the network prediction.
-However, each XAI method assigns different contributions to this region (see also Appendix \ref{app:b2}).
-Figure \ref{fig:Differences} exemplifies this showing the temperature map of the year $2068$ alongside the explanation maps of LRP-$z$ and Integrated Gradients.
-Zoomed-in map sections only $58 - 70^\circ$W, $34 - 44^\circ$N for each XAI method.

-In the Integrated Gradients explanation, the relevance assigned to the NA does not stand out compared to other regions, e.g. Australia.
-In contrast, in the LRP-$z$ explanation, the NA patch contributes strongly to the network decision with high relevances.
-Furthermore, for Integrated Gradients the NA region shows overall weak positive and stronger negative contributions, while in the LRP-$z$ explanation, it contributes largely positively, except for the ocean area between Canada and Greenland.
-Thus, in contrast to Integrated Gradients, the LRP-$z$ explanation suggests that the cooling patch in the NA is important positive predictors for the decade $2060 - 2069$.
-In other words, different explanations can lead to different scientific conclusions and this compounds the choice of an explanation method.